 · Cooperative Educational Service Agency 10 (CESA10) provides Energy Management services that address both the technical and behavioral aspects of energy conservation as well as performing Facilities Consulting (Owner’s Representation) services and can act as a Performance Contractor to implement EE projects statewide.

 · Energy Service Companies (ESCOs) provide the single point of contact for the identification, implementation, and guaranteed savings associated with the Energy Savings Performance Contract (ESPC).
-The State Energy Office does not endorse or certify any vendors and recommends a competitive bidding process where interested ESCOs submit their qualifications and suggested ECMs specific to each district’s needs.
+The Office of Energy Innovation does not endorse or certify any vendors and recommends a competitive bidding process where interested ESCOs submit their qualifications and suggested ECMs specific to each district’s needs.
 If you are an ESCO and would like to be added to this partial list, please contact the MEETAP facilitators located on the ‘Contact Us’ Page.
 While no exclusive or approved list of vendors exists for local government projects, the Performance Contracting for Energy Conservation for State of Wisconsin Owned Facilities contract identifies 14 vendors certified to work in state owned facilities and includes their submittals and qualifications.
 Below is a list of ESCOs known to be working in Wisconsin.

 § Corporate Contractors Inc.